PennLINC/PennLINC.github.io/docs/CurrentStudies/index.md

 # Datasets Collected in the Lab

-Below is a list of the studies condcuted in the lab:
+Below is a list of the studies conducted in the lab:

 | Study Title |    Lead Name(s)    |               Link                |
 | ------------- | --------------- | --------------------------------- |